Backflow Valves Repairs & Installation Servicing Fort Lauderdale and the entire Broward County area

 All major plumbing code bodies address protection against backflow.
 All potential or existing cross connections must be protected from backflow by the installation of a proper backflow prevention device.
 Consult your national and local plumbing code authorities for more specific information on your code requirements.

-Backsiphonage: backflow caused by negative or reduce pressure in the supply piping.
+Backsiphonage: backflow caused by negative or reduced pressure in the supply piping.

-Cross-Connection: a connection or a potential connection between any part of the potable water system and other environment containing substances in a manner that under any circumstances would allow such a substance to enter the potable water system.
-Other substances may be gases, liquids, or solids, such as chemicals, waste products, steam, water from other sources (potable or non-potable) or any other matter that may change the color or add odor to the water.
-Bypass arrangements, jumper connections, removable sections, swivel or changeover assemblies, or any other temporary or permanent connecting arrangement through which backflow may occur are considered to be cross connections.
+Cross-Connection: a connection or a potential connection between any part of the potable water system and other environments containing substances in a manner that under any circumstances would allow such a substance to enter the potable water system.
+Other substances may be gases, liquids, or solids, such as chemicals, waste products, steam, water from other sources (potable or non-potable), or any other matter that may change the color or add odor to the water.
+Bypass arrangements, jumper connections, removable sections, swivel or changeover assemblies, or any other temporary or permanent connecting arrangement through which backflow may occur are considered to be cross-connections.